hugi-codes/Airline-Passenger-Satisfaction/README.md

 The primary objective is to identify the key factors influencing passenger satisfaction and develop a classification model to predict whether a passenger is satisfied or neutral / dissatisfied.
 Insights from this analysis can help airlines improve service quality and enhance customer experiences.

-## Data
+## 📊 Dataset
-The Data is from Kaggle [link](https://www.kaggle.com/datasets/teejmahal20/airline-passenger-satisfaction/data) and can be downloaded in Python using the kagglehub library.
+The Data is from Kaggle ([link](https://www.kaggle.com/datasets/teejmahal20/airline-passenger-satisfaction/data)) and can be downloaded in Python using the `kagglehub` library.
 For an example of how do this, please check [notebook.ipynb](https://github.com/hugi-codes/Airline-Passenger-Satisfaction/blob/main/notebook.ipynb) or [training.py](https://github.com/hugi-codes/Airline-Passenger-Satisfaction/blob/main/training.py).

 Info on the features (copied from Kaggle):
 - **Gender**: Gender of the passengers (**Female**, **Male**)